agude/agude.github.io/_posts/2018-01-19-should_i_get_a_phd.md

 [insight]: https://www.insightdatascience.com
 [postdoc]: https://en.wikipedia.org/wiki/Postdoctoral_researcher

 So what caused me to redirect my ambitions and energy?
-What is it that, despite thoroughly enjoying my six years in Minnesota,[^4] has led me to wonder if I would still do it again were I to be given a second chance?
+What was it that, despite thoroughly enjoying my six years in Minnesota,[^4] has led me to wonder if I would still do it again were I to be given a second chance?
 And what should my answer be when I am asked by students whether they should